Erwing-Lira/MinsaitCodeChallenge/README.md

 - Integrate unit testing
 - Create a custom RecyclerView to avoid boilerplate
 - Using WorkManager the minimum time (intervals) to send information or execute this manager is at least 15 minutes
+- Improve to manage the permission in the feature_sync to get current Location and show a Notification